Karunabist/learning/README.md

 Because we continiously collect tiny elements(data) for our space(brain).
 And define relationship between these elements(Brain(model) training).To obtain perfect output.

+**Approach of solving any type of problem**

+1. First define space(Input)
+2. Second define a function(Process)
+3. Third, we receive output from operation(Output)

+**Universl Rules**
+* Everything is start from left to right

+    Examples:

+	* In computer science everything start from left-top corner
+	* Clock wise direction is left to right
+	* Writing in paper is start from left-top to right.

+**Result of learning?**

+Find out the problem in existing system.
+Try to fix it with new approach.

+**What is life?**

+Life is solving a single problem after acquiring knowledge of all other fields related to this problem.

 <table width="100%">
   <tr>